Rishikesh-23/Tweet_Emotion_Classifier-Insights_into_Netflix_vs.Apple_Sentiment/README.md

 ---
 ## License
--** This project is licensed under the MIT License.
-See the LICENSE file for details. **
+- **This project is licensed under the MIT License.
+See the LICENSE file for details.**